open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.AwsAppConfig/README.md

 In this stage, to retrieve the AWS AppConfig feature flag, the key should be supplied in the format `configurationProfileId:flagKey[:attributeKey]`.
 If the AttributeKey is not included, all attributes will be returned as a structured object.

 ## Important information about the implementation
-As per AWS AppConfig documentation, the recommended way to access AWS AppConfig is by using
+As per AWS [AppConfig documentation](https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-agent-how-to-use.html), **the recommended way for retrieving configuration data from AWS AppConfig is by using AWS AppConfig Agent, but this implemntation is not using the agents, rather uses AWS AppConfig APIs** in order to have more control around caching and parsing the returned response.

+This implementation uses in-memory IMemoryCache implementation, but any other cache can be easily swapped with if needed.

+*For detailed AWS appconfig documentation refer AWS documentation page. (link provided in References Section below).*

 ## Usage